 The path to these mains begins with timed qualifying sessions that seed riders into heat races.
 From there, the format introduces a critical strategic element exclusive to the premier World Supercross class: the SuperPole.
 This is an individual, single-lap time trial featuring the top finishers from the heat races.
 The results of the SuperPole determine the premium gate picks for the Main Events, offering a significant advantage at the start.

-Championship points are awarded for each of the three Main Event races, following a traditional structure of 25 points for first place, 22 for second, 20 for third, and so on.
-This is only for race 3.
-The other 2 races have a different criterion.
-Here is the full breakdown of the points system:
+Championship points are awarded for each of the three races (Sprint Race 1 & 2 + The Main Event Race), following a traditional structure of 25 points for first place, 22 for second, 20 for third, and so on for the Main Event.
+The other 2 Sprint races have individual points earning opportunities that are not coorelated to the main event.
+Here is the full breakdown of the points system for each race :

 (Full table on the World Supercross points system for races 1, 2, and 3)